dataminingcrm/weka/README.md

 ## Open Source License

-Weka machine learning library extension for importing Salesforce SObjects.
+Weka machine learning library for Salesforce SObjects.
 Copyright (C) 2014  Michael Leach

 This program is free software; you can redistribute it and/or